 Some works require additional surveys/investigations, these include structural surveys, conservation reports, asbestos surveys, bats and other wildlife surveys.
-The results of these can impact when work can place, the duration and the costs, thus they must be completed before applying for grants; some surveys may need to be updated if over 2 years old.
+The results of these can impact when work can place, the duration and the costs, thus they must be completed before applying for grants and be no more than 2-3 years old.
 You may also need specific licenses/permits to carry out work, particularly in the case of bats.